Australians are under increasing pressure to perform. But is success worth your health? Some high achievers find out the hard way.

 “I also work with senior female executives who have had a knock of some sort and need to find their own path back as well, or help to change their careers.”

 Ms Zanesco’s journey from burnt out executive to balanced entrepreneur didn’t happen overnight.
-During the early months of her recovery she made three simple changes to her daily routine.
-In an absence of knowing what to do, she tried all the things she was told were good for her that she’d been too lazy to try:
+During the early months of her recovery, she made three simple changes to her daily routine.
+In absence of knowing what to do, she tried all the things she was told were good for her that she’d been too lazy to try:

 1. Making her bed

 2. Drinking a green smoothie

 “It was that simple,” she said.
 “I didn’t know what I wanted to do with my career.
 I wasn’t going to make great decisions if my gut heath was bad, because that was impacting my mental health.
 I would make one healthy choice for my gut health, like eating the right foods.